IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 * Sophisticated remote services may wish to register file URLs that do not directly reference the file contents (bytes) but instead direct the user to a website where further information about the remote service's download process can be found.
 * Due to the current design, ingest cannot be done on remote files and administrators should disable ingest when using a remote store.
 This can be done by setting the ingest size limit for the store to 0 and/or using the recently added option to not perform tabular ingest on upload.
 * Dataverse will normally try to access the file contents itself, i.e. for ingest (in future versions), full-text indexing, thumbnail creation, etc. This processing may not be desirable for large/sensitive data, and, for the case where the URL does not reference the file itself, would not be possible.
 At present, administrators should configure the relevant size limits to avoid such actions.
-* The current implementation of remote stores is experimental in the sense that future work to enahnce it is planned.
+* The current implementation of remote stores is experimental in the sense that future work to enhance it is planned.
 This work may result in changes to how the store works and lead to additional work when upgrading for sites that start using this mechanism now.

 To configure the options mentioned above, an administrator must set two JVM options for the Dataverse installation using the same process as for other configuration options: